AliOKeeffe/PP4_My_Meal_Planner/TESTING.md

 ### EPIC | User Navigation
  *As a User I can immediately understand the purpose of the site so that I can decide if it meets my needs*
-- In the center of the landing page there is a section entitled "What We Do' which gives a brief overview of what the site has to offer and summarises the basic features with three simple steps illustrated with font-awesome icons.
+- In the centre of the landing page there is a section entitled "What We Do' which gives a brief overview of what the site has to offer and summarises the basic features with three simple steps illustrated with font-awesome icons.

 ![header](docs/readme_images/features/what_we_do.png)